skypjack/entt/docs/md/entity.md

 has been created to iterate multiple components.
 Even the API is slightly different in the two cases.

-Single component views are specialized in order to give a boost in terms of performance in all the situations.
+Single type views are specialized to give a boost in terms of performance in all the situations.
 This kind of views can access the underlying data structures directly and avoid superfluous checks.
-There is nothing as fast as a single component view.
+There is nothing as fast as a single type view.
 In fact, they walk through a packed (actually paged) array of components and return them one at a time.<br/>
-Single component views also offer a bunch of functionalities to get the number of entities they are going to return and a raw access to the entity list as well as to the component list.
+Single type views also offer a bunch of functionalities to get the number of entities they are going to return and a raw access to the entity list as well as to the component list.
 It's also possible to ask a view if it contains a given entity.<br/>
 Refer to the inline documentation for all the details.

-Multi component views iterate entities that have at least all the given components in their bags.
+Multi type views iterate entities that have at least all the given components in their bags.
 During construction, these views look at the number of entities available for each component and pick up a reference to the smallest set of candidates in order to speed up iterations.<br/>
-They offer fewer functionalities than single component views.
-In particular, a multi component view exposes utility functions to get the estimated number of entities it is going to return and to know if it contains a given entity.<br/>
+They offer fewer functionalities than single type views.
+In particular, a multi type view exposes utility functions to get the estimated number of entities it is going to return and to know if it contains a given entity.<br/>
 Refer to the inline documentation for all the details.

 There is no need to store views aside for they are extremely cheap to construct,